OmarMiniesy/Notes/Networking/Domain Name System (DNS).md

 Uses UDP [[Protocol]] and [[Port]] number 53.

 Misconfiguration of DNS servers allows for the [[Zone Transfers Attack]].
+###### DNS Configuration
+Local DNS server information is found in `/etc/resolv.conf`.
+- Changes made to this file can be removed.
+- Change the `/etc/resolvconf/resolv.conf.d/head` file to ensure persistent changes in `/etc/resolv.conf`.
+- Run the `sudo resolvconf -u` command to update the contents in the file.

 ---
 ### DNS Records